 During the Gilded Age (late 19th century), it was very fashionable among a certain wealthy industrialists set to build a summer “cottage” in the Berkshires.
 And by cottage, they meant large and elaborate mansions.

 The Cranwell is an opulent Tudor cottage built by John Sloane in 1894.
 A visit gives you the chance to take a glimpse into the Gilded Age, while enjoying modern amenities.
 Among them: an indoor and outdoor pool, a golf course, and a fabulous spa.

 Many of their suites have separate living rooms with sofabeds and are a great option for families.
 Click for official site.

-1 Great Place to Eat: Baba Louie’s Great Barrington
+1 Great Place for Families to Eat: Baba Louie’s Great Barrington

 In the middle of downtown Great Barrington sits a great little pizza restaurant, Baba Louie’s.
 Although you can get a classic cheese pizza for your picky ones, their menu is full of fresh combinations that will make you want to return, and soon.
 We were particularly taken with the Puttanesca pizza, with shrimp, anchovies, capers, and green olives.
 They offer a gluten-free crust.
 Also, check for the daily pasta special, and a children’s pasta meal served with a side of broccoli.
 Click for official site.